I am a Mdewakanton Dakota rights activist with several

 have

 just recently entered into a very important stage in the evolution of their culture.
-And the
+And believe this,

-is because there is currently an international movement to revert the profane and derogatory name
+movement to change the profane and derogatory name

-movement is being guided by the Minnesota DNR and it is supported by two Mdewakanton Dakota
+movement is being guided by the Minnesota DNR and the effort to change the river's name is supported by two Mdewakanton Dakota

 Forum On Indigenous Issues, Archbishop Harry Flynn, Bishop John Kinney, and by many other